 It doesn't take much engineering to have an encounter with these virtually embodied conversational agents.
 The user can enter the agent's world through VR goggles or, less immersively, via a screen and game controller.
 So such agents meet one of the basic prerequisites for candidature for consciousness.
 Whether or not the enquiring user would discern much in the way of purposeful behaviour, another prerequisite, is another matter.

-If the encounter in question were with an animal, purposeful behaviour might be discernible in the animal's sensitivity to objects and their {\em affordances}, that is to say what they offered the agent, ``for good or ill'' \citep{gibson1979ecological, shanahan2020artificial}.
-The animal would be expected to interact with objects in ways that were plainly intended to fulfil its needs and achieve its goals, and to react accordingly to outside interventions, such as those of a human investigator.
+When the sort of encounter in question is with an animal, purposeful behaviour is typically discernible in the animal's sensitivity to objects and their {\em affordances}, that is to say what they offer the agent, ``for good or ill'' \citep{gibson1979ecological, shanahan2020artificial}.
+The animal can be expected to interact with objects in ways that are plainly intended to fulfil its needs and achieve its goals, and to react accordingly to outside interventions, such as those of a human investigator.

 The situation with virtually embodied agents of the sort envisaged is analogous.
 To exhibit purposeful behaviour in the context of a shared virtual world, the agent would need to do more than just talk to the user.
-The agent would be expected to interact with the world, and with the objects it contained, in ways that were oriented towards its goals or tasks.
+The agent would be expected to interact with the virtual world, and with the objects it contained, in ways that were oriented towards its goals or tasks.
 If the agent's behaviour were sensitive to the richness and diversity of those objects, even if they were novel, and if the agent's ability to achieve its goals were sufficiently robust to the user's interventions, then it would be natural to speak of its awareness of the world.